fofl12/feFFLAGS/readme.md

 `duration`: (required) how much time it will take to complete the map
 `map`: (required) a reference to the map model
 `reset`: will be called to reset the map, after it has been completed
+`music`: the Sound that will be played for the duration of the map